Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 1. **Input Data Node:** Create a Data Node named "*path_to_data*", then navigate to the Details tab, add a new property "*default_data*", and paste "*data/customers_data.csv*" as the path to your dataset.
-2. Intermediate Data Nodes: We’ll need to add four more Data Nodes: "*scored_df"*, "*segmented_customer_df*", "*segment_result*", "*high_value_summary_df*".
-With Taipy’s intelligent design, you don’t need to configure anything for these intermediate data nodes; the system handles them smartly.
+2. Intermediate Data Nodes: We'll need to add four more Data Nodes: "*scored_df"*, "*segmented_customer_df*", "*segment_result*", "*high_value_summary_df*".
+With Taipy's intelligent design, you don't need to configure anything for these intermediate data nodes; the system handles them smartly.

 3. **Intermediate Data Nodes with Defaults:** We finally define four more intermediate